groue/GRMustache/Guides/forking.md

     - `<GRMustacheFilter>` (protocol)
     - `GRMustacheFilter` (class)
-    - `GRMustacheFilterLibrary`

-    The *filter library* provides with built-in filters.

     The library user can implement her own *filters*, that will add to the built-in ones.